-But yes, this time I couldn’t wait till the next trip home and had to experience the Swedish health care system.
+As said, this time I couldn’t wait till the next trip home and had to experience the Swedish health care system.
 Which I heard not only good things about – makes you feel even better right?! 😂

 I could explain her what was happening, and it was nothing urgent so I didn’t feel pressured to go to the doctor anyways.
-To be honest it was the perfect thing because I didn’t have to go to the doctor but I could still get in touch with a nurse, and in my case it was the perfect compromise.
+To be honest, it was the perfect thing because I didn’t have to go to the doctor but I could still get in touch with a nurse.
+In my case it was the perfect compromise.

-Anyways, I went to the hospital, which sent me away as I had no fever, and just told me to call a number for “unimportant emergencies” (you know what I mean – something that won’t kill you!), which I did and once again, no fever, so no help.
+Anyways, I went to the hospital, which sent me away as I had no fever or nothing too bad.
+They just told me to call a number for “unimportant emergencies”.
+Basically, what you have won’t kill you!
+So, I called the number, and once again, no fever, so no help.
 And here is the point where I got super desperate!
 If the hospital doesn’t help you – who will?

-Then, I got to meet the doctor, and she decided to run all kind tests to make sure everything was alright.
+Then, I finally got to meet the doctor, and she decided to run all kind tests to make sure everything was alright.
 And thankfully it was!
-All in all I paid 200kr for everything, got the results after a couple of days, and the doctor called me on my phone twice over the following 2 weeks to follow-up.
+All in all, I paid 200kr (about 20€) for everything.
+The results came back after a couple of days, and the doctor called me on my phone twice over the following 2 weeks to follow-up.

-What I’d like you to know, is that no matter what people are saying about vårdcentral in Sweden, you need to experience it yourself and you will make your opinion about it.
-In addition, I believe it is everywhere the same, as soon as you deal with people some are more professional than others, more reactive or more caring, it all depends on how you will present the situation on the phone or at the centre.
+What I’d like you to know is, no matter what people are saying about vårdcentral in Sweden, you need to experience it yourself.
+Then, you can make your opinion about it.
+In addition, I believe it is everywhere the same, as soon as you deal with people some are more professional than others.
+More reactive or more caring, and it all depends on how you will present the situation on the phone or at the centre.